 How do you qualify for shared ownership?

-In order to qualify for shared ownership, you need to be a New Zealand Citizen or Permanent Resident, have a 5% deposit from savings or Kiwisaver, be less than $15k in debt, have a household income of $120,000 and be at least 18 years old.
-There is a strong preference for first-home buyers.
+In order to qualify for shared ownership, you need to be a New Zealand Citizen or Permanent Resident, have a 5% deposit from savings or Kiwisaver, be less than $15k in debt, have a household income above the median in your location.

 Are shared ownership mortgages easier to get?

 The deposit of 5% is lower than the standard deposit requirement of 20%, which opens up home ownership to many more financially capable buyers.
-There is no income cap, YouOwn partners with specific lenders who have systems in place for the shared ownership programme.
-The programme is designed for those who are struggling to get 20% deposit.
+There is no income cap, YouOwn partners with specific lenders who have systems in place for shared ownership lending.

 Is shared ownership a good idea?